kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 Each of these should be treated as a failure mode since it is essentially a manifestation of the API misuse.
-Because of that we will make kube-scheduler responsible for discovering them in runtime.
-Specifically, if scheduler notices any of these modes, it will update the status of all the groups within the group hierarchy accordingly (i.e. deeming those groups invalid) and will not proceed to scheduling it at all.
+Because of that we will make kube-scheduler responsible for discovering them at runtime and preventing invalid hierarchies from being scheduled.
+For rooted hierarchies that enter the scheduling cycle, the scheduler will also update the status of all groups within the hierarchy accordingly (deeming those groups invalid).

-##### Runtime validation in Beta
+##### Runtime validation

-Runtime hierarchy validation will be performed in two distinct places inside
-kube-scheduler:

-* **Validation Loop in the Scheduling Queue:** Scheduler will spawn a separate goroutine that periodically scans the `incompletePodGroupPods` structure and validates group hierarchies of the Pods that were retained in that structure for a longer period of time.
-When finding an invalid group hierarchy, that goroutine will mark all groups and pods belonging to that hierarchy as unschedulable by updating the statuses of these objects accordingly.
-* **Validation in the Scheduling Cycle**: `PodGroupInfo` object popped from the scheduling queue can contain older API objects, hence the scheduling cycle runs the `reconcilePodGroupWithSnapshot` method to update the underlying hierarchy.
-These intermediary updates might make the group hierarchy invalid.
-  Because of that, immediately after the reconciliation, scheduler will run the same group hierarchy validation checks as in the validation loop performed in the scheduling queue.
+In Alpha, we initially envisioned watching `Workload` objects in `kube-scheduler` to verify that the runtime group hierarchy matches the template tree defined in the `Workload` specification, executed via a dedicated background loop in the scheduling queue.
+That loop would periodically scan stalled/incomplete structures in the queue (such as `workloadForest` and `incompletePodGroupPods`), validate hierarchies retained there for an extended period, and update group statuses to report misconfigurations.

+However, upon deeper evaluation for Beta, we decided against watching `Workload` objects in the scheduler and against running a background validation loop in the scheduling queue:

+* **Unnecessary `Workload` watch overhead:** Watching `Workload` objects in kube-scheduler solely to compare runtime group trees against `Workload` templates adds cache overhead and cross-resource synchronization races without being necessary for safe scheduling.
+Enforcing self-contained structural and semantic invariants on the group hierarchy itself is sufficient.
+* **Unclear performance implications:** A background queue scan would need to hold the scheduling queue lock while traversing hierarchies, potentially for a longer period of time, negatively impacting the scheduling throughput.
+* **Increased complexity of the queue:** Making the scheduling queue execute API status updates would require non-trivial synchronization to prevent races with the scheduling cycle, as well as arbitrary tuning of scan intervals and retention thresholds in `incompletePodGroupPods`.
+* **Subsequent validation in the scheduling cycle is still necessary:** A group hierarchy popped from the queue might be stale with respect to the cluster state in the scheduler snapshot.
+Because the scheduling cycle reconciles objects via `reconcilePodGroupWithSnapshot` shortly before running the scheduling algorithm, asynchronous updates could invalidate a hierarchy that was valid when queued.

+Consequently, runtime hierarchy validation in Beta is performed exclusively at the beginning of the scheduling cycle.
+Concretely, we extend the `validatePodGroup` method to verify the structural and semantic conditions listed in the previous section.
+If any check fails, the scheduling cycle aborts early and updates the statuses of all groups and pods within the hierarchy to mark them as invalid.

+Note that group hierarchies containing parent reference cycles cannot resolve a root group.
+While queue insertion and `PreEnqueue` traversal must guard against cycles to prevent infinite loops in the scheduling queue, cyclical hierarchies will remain in `workloadForest` and `incompletePodGroupPods` without ever entering the scheduling cycle.
+As a result, `validatePodGroup` will not execute for cycles and the scheduler will not update their status conditions.
+Because creating cyclical references requires a severe bug in a workload controller, this edge case is unlikely in practice; if operational experience proves otherwise, we can revisit adding out-of-band cycle reporting in the future.

 ### Changes in kube-scheduler